peter5000/EEG-ECoG/README.md

 other options for `--test` argument: \
 [whitening, filtering, sinetosine, ecogtoagg]

+### Train/Predict our Transformer model
+Follow the instructions in models/transformer_EECoG_20min_with_accuracy.ipynb.
+This notebook provides the best example of how to use the models/transformer_model.py, utils/TransformerDataset.py You will need to download the dataset from the website (http://www.www.neurotycho.org/expdatalist/listview?task=45) if you are training the model.
+(Our GitHub repo has limited storage to hold all these data.)
+You can also restore the fine-tuned weights from output\transfomer_weights to predict outputs.

+Check out models\transformer_EECoG_20min_twoMonkey.ipynb and models\transformer_EECoG_synth.ipynb for the transformer model performance on the other monkey's datasets and synthetic dataset.

 ### GUI
 `python gui/gui/py`

 You can run a model by importing csv file and save the result by clicking save file.

 ## File Structure
-data/ where our data for sanity check is lying \
+data/ where our data for sanity check is lying gui/ GUI models/ different versions and types of models output/ primary output directory of our graphs utils/ dataloading and data preprocessing codes visualizing/ graphing
-gui/ GUI \
-models/ different versions and types of models \
-output/ primary output directory of our graphs \
-utils/ dataloading and data preprocessing codes \
-visualizing/ graphing \

 model_eval.py: training our model \
 sanity_checks.py: test file